seamusdemora/PiFormulae/Bluetooth-UsingBackportsForPipewire.md

-## Improving Bluetooth Reliability Through 'debian-backports'
+## Improving Bluetooth Reliability on a 'Zero 2W' Through 'debian-backports'

 This is *more-or-less* a continuation of a recipe segment that was [started under another recipe](./Bluetooth-AudioForBookwormLite.md#build-and-configure-bluez-alsa-under-bookworm-lite).
 Briefly, this recipe is an effort to get the *"best"* (most reliable) performance from the Bluetooth susbsystem on my [Raspberry Pi Zero 2W](https://datasheets.raspberrypi.com/rpizero2/raspberry-pi-zero-2-w-product-brief.pdf).
 After using [`bluez-alsa`](https://github.com/Arkq/bluez-alsa) for a few months, I was still experiencing occasional audio *dropouts*.
 I learned that a `pipewire` package version 1.2.1 was available through Debian's 'backports'  (*as opposed to* **ver 0.3.65** through the default `/etc/apt/sources.list`).
 I decided to give it a try.